terracommunis/terracommunis.github.io/BREEAM/BREEAM.md

 #### Sectoral and Regional Distribution:
 The bar charts illustrate the **number of "Outstanding" BREEAM certifications** in the **Office** and **Industrial** sectors over time.
 The charts break down certifications by country, providing clear insights into the trends across different regions and building types.

-#### Offices: Outstanding BREEAM Certifications by Year and Country (Figure 3)
+#### Offices: Outstanding BREEAM Certifications by Year and Country

 - **Analysis:**
-  The office sector shows a consistent increase in the number of **Outstanding certifications** from 2012 to 2024.
+  The office sector shows a consistent increase in the number of **Outstanding certifications** from 2012 to 2024 (Figure 3).
 The United Kingdom dominates the chart, consistently maintaining the highest number of certified assessments each year.
 Countries such as the **Netherlands**, **France**, and **Poland** also show notable growth, contributing to the overall increase in certifications in recent years.

 - **Findings:**
   A sharp rise in certifications is observed in 2021, with the total number reaching its highest in **2023**.
 This could be linked to stronger sustainability regulations and corporate commitments in these regions.
 The chart also shows that certifications are expanding beyond just the UK, with countries like **Romania** and **Russia** achieving certifications by 2022 and 2023, respectively.